 IDoA administers the Community Care Program (CCP), a community-based program whose aim is to support adults who are 60 years of age and older to remain in their own home and prevent unnecessary institutionalization.
 The program is designed to meet the needs of older adults who need support with household and personal care tasks.
 Services include in-home, adult day services, emergency home response services, and automated medication dispenser.
-During FY 22, CCP served an average of 63,700 older adults each month, thereby successfully diverting or delaying many of those individuals from entering a nursing facility.
+During FY23, CCP served an average of 65,682 older adults each month, thereby successfully diverting or delaying many of those individuals from entering a nursing facility.
 In addition, there are older adults in Illinois receiving services through a Managed Care Organization.

 CCP is a viable and cost-effective alternative to nursing facility care and the number of individuals it serves has increased significantly in past years.
-CCP is supported by State General Revenue funds as appropriated by the General Assembly.
+CCP is supported by State General Revenue and Commitment to Human Services funds as appropriated by the General Assembly.
 A portion of the cost for Medicaid eligible participants is reimbursed to Illinois through a federal Title XIX, Medicaid, Home and Community-Based Services Persons who are Elderly Waiver.
 CCP complies with the Centers for Medicare and Medicaid Services (CMS) requirements for operation of a 1915(c) Waiver.
-Participants are evaluated through an initial comprehensive care assessment to determine their need for services and supports and a person-centered plan of care is developed in collaboration with the individual.
+Participants are evaluated through an initial comprehensive care assessment to determine their need for services and supports and a person-centered plan of care is developed in collaboration with the individual and authorized representatives as requested.
 Six-month visits and annual reassessments ensure ongoing needs are identified and met.